patrickdappollonio/http-server/README.md

-      --cors                        enable CORS support by setting the "Access-Control-Allow-Origin" header to "*" --custom-404 string           custom "page not found" to serve --custom-404-code int         custtom status code for pages not found --disable-cache-buster        disable the cache buster for assets from the directory listing feature --disable-directory-listing   disable the directory listing feature and return 404s for directories without index --disable-etag                disable etag header generation
+      --cors                        enable CORS support by setting the "Access-Control-Allow-Origin" header to "*" --custom-404 string           custom "page not found" to serve --custom-404-code int         custtom status code for pages not found --custom-css-file string      path within the served files to a custom CSS file --disable-cache-buster        disable the cache buster for assets from the directory listing feature --disable-directory-listing   disable the directory listing feature and return 404s for directories without index --disable-etag                disable etag header generation